State touts voter registration increase

-On Tuesday, the Kentucky Secretary of State’s office touted rising voter registration numbers across the state since the November general election.
+The Kentucky Secretary of State’s office is touting the rising voter registration numbers across the state since the November general election.

 According to the Kentucky Board of Elections, there are currently 3,594,231 registered voters within the state.